 **If possible, it’s important to try your best to identify the other vehicle involved in the accident.

-- Remember to send a written account of the accident to ICBC, no later than 6 months after the accident)
+- Remember to send a written account of the accident to ICBC no later than 6 months after the accident.

-**Please note this only applies for accidents that take place on a road or highway in B.C., not a private driveway or underground area.
+ICBC provides coverage up to a maximum of $200,000 for damages and injuries reported in your hit and run claim. **Please note this only applies to accidents that take place on a road or highway in B.C.
+This does not apply if the accident was in a private driveway or underground parking area.
 You must talk to your adjuster in such cases.